zextras/tech-doc/source/carbonio/admincli/administration/auth.rst

 :ref:`everyday’s task <auth-user>`, which can be carried out from the Web GUI by both administrators and users.

-..
-   respectively.
-Finally, the :ref:`list of all CLI commands
-   <auth_zxauth-cli>` is given as a reference, with link to each command.

 .. _auth_supported_authentication_methods:

 Supported Authentication Methods